RogueRope/docs/content/docs/main/contact.md

 ## Whatsapp Group Chat

-* **Announce/Official Comms:**

-  **IMPORTANT:** Join this group, this is a 'read only' group, only orga can post, we will not use this privilege a lot.
+* **Announce/Official Comms:** Join this group, this is a 'read only' group, only orga can post, we will not use this privilege a lot.

-* **Bla Bla Bla/Free for All:**

-  This is a group everyone can join and talk, to be used for chit-chat, pitch crazy ideas or maybe to find people to play with.
+* **Bla Bla Bla/Free for All:** This is a group everyone can join and talk, to be used for chit-chat, pitch crazy ideas or maybe to find people to play with.

 Links/invites for both groups will be included in the confirmation mail for when you recieve a ticket.
+The groups that existed previous years will be terminated.